-- To find out the significant difference if any in self-efficacy and its dimensions of primary school teachers with reference to type of school. - To find out the significant difference if any in self-efficacy and its dimensions of primary school teachers with reference to attended and not attended in-service training programme. - To find out the significant difference if any in self-efficacy and its dimensions of primary school teachers with reference to teaching experience.
+- 1. To find out the significant difference if any in self-efficacy and its of primary school dimensions teachers with reference to type of school. - 2.
+To find out the significant difference if any in self-efficacy and its school of primary dimensions teachers with reference to attended and not attended in-service training programme. - 3.
+To find out the significant difference if any in self-efficacy and school dimensions primary of teachers with reference to teaching experience.